francis2/api/csharp/services-api/docs/AlertsApi.md

-Finds multiple entities of Alert type by its ids
+Retrieves multiple entities of Alert type by its ids

 ### Example
 ```csharp